Pharmacological Sciences PhD Program

 - Nanomedicine for targeted drug and gene delivery

-The Pharmacological Sciences PhD program is flexible and tailored to the needs of individual students.
+The Pharmacological Sciences PhD program is flexible and tailored to the needs of each individual student.
 Students are actively engaged in research throughout their training: In the first year, laboratory rotations ensure exposure to a variety of techniques and research problems.
-At the end of the second year, students are considered for advancement to PhD candidacy on the basis of academic standing, laboratory performance, and a qualifying examination.
-After advancement to candidacy, students devote their time to completion of an original research thesis.
+By the end of their third year, students are considered for advancement to PhD candidacy on the basis of academic standing, laboratory performance, and a qualifying examination.
+After advancement to candidacy, students devote their time to completion of an original research dissertation.

-For more details regarding the required course work, please visist our program’s section in the UCI General Catalogue.
+For more details regarding the required course work, please visit our program’s section in the UCI General Catalogue.

-Students are admitted to the Medicinal Chemistry and Pharmacology gateway program on an annual basis in the fall quarter only.
+Students are admitted to the Pharmacological Sciences PhD program on an annual basis in the fall quarter only.
 The admissions committee and the graduate advisors screen applications immediately after the application deadline.
-Admitted applicants can expect to receive an offer of admission in late January through late February.
-Admitted applicants are invited to visit the campus in late February or early March.
+Applicants selected to interview will be notified by early January.
+Admitted applicants can expect to receive an offer of admission in late January through mid-March.

 Application Deadline: Dec 1